-Page caching is a technique used by some WordPress hosting providers to speed up the page loading.
+Page caching is a technique used by some WordPress plugins and hosting providers to speed up the page loading.

 When page caching is enabled, the static HTML versions of the site pages are served instead of dynamic.
 Those pages will stay unchanged until the cache is expired or deleted.
 Therefore, they will always show the same prices, promotions, inventory – and currency.

 WP Rocket and WP Super Cache plugins are multicurrency-aware.

 With other caching plugins, WooCommerce Multicurrency uses a special technique to “bust” cache and reload the page when the currency had switched.